Publications of Thomas Colcombet

 with given initial credit, where the best known upper bound was non-elementary.

-We define a new class of languages of
+We define a new class of

-extending -regular
+strictly extending -regular

 languages.
 One way to present this new class is by a type of